Sec.5 - Road & Drainage Design Standards

-- The minimum centerline radius for horizontal curves shall be 230 feet.
-A horizontal curve table shall be provided on the sheet where the point of intersection appears, specifying point of curvature, point of tangency, point of intersection, external angle, degree of curve, and length of the curve.
+The minimum centerline radius for horizontal curves shall be 175 feet.
+A horizontal curve table shall be provided on the sheet showing where the point of intersection appears, chord length of the intersecting alignments, point of curvature, point of tangency, point of intersection, external angle, degree of curve, and length of the curve.

-- Curves should be sufficiently long for small deflection angles to avoid the appearance of an abrupt change in alignment ("kink”) in the road
+Curves shall be sufficiently long to avoid the appearance of an abrupt change (“kink”) in the alignment of the road.

-- Back-to-back reverse curves are generally discouraged.
-However, if they are to be used, the curves shall have the same radius and length of curve.
+Back-to-back reverse curves are generally discouraged.
+However, if they must be used the curves shall have the same radius and length of curve.